C4MIV3R/code_snippets_boilerplates/README.md

 - 404.php - a temporary 404 page for a website.
 Very basic functionality, but would be easier to just clone from here if another website needed a 404 page.

 ## we_custom_code
-- Working on this as time goes on.
-This will be series of custom javascript for bios for the WE team.
+- Working on this as functionality is needed on the company site.